 Delta 8 State Legality Overview

-Although delta-8 THC is legal on the federal level, many states have their own laws that fall into one of four categories:
+Delta-8 THC remains legal on the federal level although that could change if the Hemp Advancement Act is passed.
+Meanwhile, individual states have their own laws that fall into one of four categories:

 - Completely legal